 The head item is from the Dolac market, famous in Zagreb.

-The hearts are licitar hearts traditionally given by girls to their chosen young men for future marriage, after sunday mass ceremony.
+The hearts are licitar hearts traditionally given by girls to their chosen young men for future marriage, after Sunday mass ceremony.

 The reason why I started with this typical souvenir pattern of the city of Zagreb is because it appears as a theme in the Advent in Zagreb – the best Europe Christmas destination 2016 and 2017.
 If you don’t trust me, check here.

-Just to mention that I was born in Zagreb and lived there for 4 years during my studies, so I am traditionally purger girl (from German der Bürger, meaning the citizen, nowadays dialect in Zagreb as it used to be part of Habsburg Empire) and might be a bit attached here.
+Just to mention that I was born in Zagreb and lived there for 4 years during my studies, so I am traditionally a purger girl (from German der Bürger, meaning the citizen, nowadays dialect in Zagreb as it used to be part of Habsburg Empire) and might be a bit attached here.

 Anyhow, let us start!